solvcon/solvcon/doc/source/architecture.rst

 ============

-SOLVCON is built upon two keystones: (i) unstructured meshes for spatial discretization and (ii) two-loop structure of partial differential equation (PDE) solvers.
+SOLVCON is built upon two keystones: (i) unstructured meshes for spatial discretization and (ii) two-level loop structure of partial differential equation (PDE) solvers.
 The data structure of unstructured meshes forms the foundation layer, and the two basic loops forms the execution layer, as shown in Figure :ref:`fig_stack`.
 The two basic constructs supports the modules for physical processes and numerical methods, on which applications are developed.

 The layered architecture of SOLVCON allows users to write Python scripts to drive the whole system.
 This design helps automating simulations a lot.